jgf1123/ahlcg2/spec.md

 Two different lineage concepts:

 **Copy / inspiration (not available).** Unlike Earthborne Rangers (`original_deck`), ArkhamDB does **not** link a decklist copied from another user's deck.
-We cannot weight inspiration vs copy.
+We cannot weight decks that inspired others vs decks that copied others.
 No weighting for this.

 **Same-user upgrade chains (available).** ArkhamDB sets `previous_deck` and `next_deck` when a user upgrades their own published deck.
 These form disjoint chains (no branching, no cross-user links).
 See Initial Cycle Data Prep (`user_weight`).

-# Deck Lineage

-Unlike rangerdb, the arkhamdb API does not provide which decklists are derived from an existing decklist.
-If we had that information, we would want to weight more the decklist that was the inspiration and weight less the derived decklist.
-Since arkhamdb does not provide this information, we will not do such weighting.

-arkhamdb does provide `previous_deck` and `next_deck`, which allows us to reconstruct chains of deck upgrades.
-We will account for this using `upgrade_weight` as described below.

 # Popularity Calculation